Violin Systems has launched its latest VXS 8 all-flash array into what it calls the extreme performance all-flash array market.

 Performance-wise it has to stay at the top of the tree, and if things like Optane caching in accessing servers are needed to do so then it must be done.

 Its crucial, in our view, that Violin can believably claim a performance crown and retain it.
 Fail at that and its whole marketing edifice crumbles.

-Were Violin to fall behind in the performance stakes then the owning Soros fund would then face a dilemma; up its bet to develop faster product or quit.
+The Soros Fund, Violin’s owner, faces a dilemma if the company falls behind in the performance stakes.
+It would have to raise it stakes to develop faster product or quit.
 We should see which way the wind is blowing by the end of 2020.